-Compared to other high-income nations in the world, America isn’t unusually violent; we’re just unusually lethal.
+Compared to the world’s other high-income nations, the United States isn’t unusually violent; we’re just unusually lethal.

-Below are a handful of particularly striking gun homicide stats, based on 2010 data from the Centers for Disease Control and Prevention.
-Scroll over the charts below for additional information.
+Below are a handful of particularly striking gun homicide stats, based on incomplete 2010 data from the Centers for Disease Control and Prevention.
+Scroll over the charts for additional information.
+It’s important to note, however, that statistics on gun deaths vary fairly broadly based on the federal agency reporting them.
+These rates, for example, differ noticeably from those reported by the FBI.
+Note, also, that the terms “firearms” and “guns” are used interchangeably.

 Hemenway notes that a child in the U.S is about 13 times more likely to be a victim of a firearm-related homicide than children in most other industrialized nations.